-Erin Huner, MA, MEDes, PhD Candidate is Director, Culture and Inclusion at Ivey Business School where she leads EDI programming and community engagement.
+Erin Huner, PhD, Director, Culture and Inclusion at Ivey Business School where she leads EDI programming and community engagement.

 Erin has a deep appreciation of the collaborative and restorative approaches necessary to open spaces, and work alongside equity deserving students, staff, and faculty to build welcoming and equitable communities.
 She has expertise in Implementation Science and Evaluation, and has used this expertise to implement and design research and programming focused on Equity, Diversity, and Inclusion (EDI) and Gender-Based-Violence (GBV); student skill acquisition; and student mental health and wellbeing.
 Erin has experience developing frameworks to address embedded culture, and is passionate about developing and evolving culture to support organizational strategy.

 Prior to joining Ivey, Erin was Director of Research, Assessment and Planning (Student Experience), at Western University.
-Erin is currently completing her PhD in Indigenous Geography at Western University.
+Erin completed her PhD in Geography at Western University.
 She sits on London’s Safe Cities Advisory Committee, the LGTBQ+ Provincial Thriving Advisory Committee, and is a winner of several awards, including Western University’s Award of Excellence.

 Director, Culture and Inclusion, Ivey Business School